cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_getting_started.md

 folder: cloud
 ---

+## Introduction

 In this guide we'll walk through all the steps to get a new instance set up in a new empty project.
 At the end you will have a project with the required network components, security groups and SSH keys.
-This guide will use the Dashboard.
+This guide will use the Dashboard, see [here][cloud_cli_getting_started] if you want to use the CLI.

 ## Public or Private network